 The phrases “large transport category” and “small transport category” are used in various parts of the regulations, but are not defined as classifications for airworthiness.
 “Large aircraft” and “small aircraft” are both defined in 14 CFR § 1.1 with respect to the weight of an aircraft.
 These distinctions do imply that the transport category includes aircraft of any weight, whereas large aircraft are excluded by definition from the other Standard categories.

-8 thoughts on “FAA Airplane Categories”
+8 responses to “FAA Airplane Categories”

-1. I would like to know that the a/c used in training / flying schools are which category such as aerial work or commercial category.
+I would like to know that the a/c used in training / flying schools are which category such as aerial work or commercial category.

-1. Hi Moe,
+Hi Moe,

 The small airplanes used at traditional flight schools are in the Normal category.
 Some of them are certified in both the Normal and Utility categories.
 Of course, it is also possible to get training in a Light-Sport category, or an Acrobatic category airplane.